One print of the library of All Souls College. Original drawing by A. Pugin.

 Porter, Dana Harris

 Sketchbooks and loose sketches by David Hill, American artist.
-Includes also material relating to his death and estate, primarily correspondence to Joe Plaskett.
+Includes material relating to his death and estate, primarily correspondence to Joe Plaskett.
 Includes correspondence to David Hill by Virgil Burnett.

-File contains a typescript letter regarding lumbering on Lake Huron, Ontario written by David M. Netterfield.
+Typescript letter regarding lumbering on Lake Huron, Ontario written by David M. Netterfield.
 The letter describes the history of the Spanish River Lumber Company that operated near the Sauble River, between 1882 and the 1940's, focusing on the 20th century history of the company.
 Account makes reference to the Spanish River Indian Reserve, Wahnapitae, Ontario, the Great Lakes Storm of 1913 and the Mississauga Timber Reserve.
 Also included is a business card dated July 14, 1958, for Noranda Mines Limited located in Toronto, Ontario with a handwritten note that reads: Thought this might interest you.
 Hope you had a good trip.
 Hank.
 14 July/58."

 Netterfield, David M.